wp-plugins/youtube-channel/readme.txt

 If you does not see your latest video in your uplaods feed (which you can access at https://gdata.youtube.com/feeds/api/users/YOUR_YT_USERID/uploads by replacing YOUR_YT_USERID with your real youtube user ID), then YTC will not see it too.

 == Changelog ==
+= 2.2.3 (2014-07-27) =
+* Add: option to disable related videos (not supported by chromeless player)
+* Enhance: added support for YouTube `rel` parameter in Magnific PopUp IFRAME module

 = 2.2.2 (2014-07-25) =
 * Add: admin notices after upgrade to prevent errors and avare users to do ReCache and prevent mixed json_decode / base64_encode strings for cached feeds
 * Change: moved ReCache part to Tools tab on settings page